ScriptRelics/Multiboot_Flash_Drive/My_Tweaks_and_must_have_programs_for_Kali_Linux.md

 #### Screen Saver

 The very first thing you should do is turn off the screen saver.
-- We dont want the screen saver going off when we are updating things.
+- We don't want the screen saver going off when we are updating things.

 Select the `Power` menu

-Change the `Blank Screen` from 5 minuits to `Never`
+Change the `Blank Screen` from 5 minutes to `Never`

 Go back to the All Settings window and select the `Privacy` icon.